dynamsoft-dwt/Scan-Documents-with-Python/readme.txt

-The sample shows how to combine Dynamic Web TWAIN and Django to implement a simple online document scanning application with a few lines of code.
+The sample shows how to combine Dynamic Web TWAIN and Django to implement a simple online document scanning application with just a few lines of code.

 For more information, please refer to the blog http://www.codepool.biz/django/online-document-scanning-apps-with-django-and-dynamic-web-twain.html